Here's our selection of the best, and most fun, kids 26" wheel mountain bikesRead More

 This isn’t too much of a problem if your child is going to be riding everywhere, but it might be worth getting some kind of balance bike strap to help carrying it if you’ve got weak fingers or often end up having to carry long or steep distances when your Sprog decides that they’ve had enough.

 If you're paying £339 for a bike, you expect it to be well made, and we've been very impressed with the quality of the construction of these bikes.
-The two we were sent are demo bikes, so have had the frames adjusted between the different modes many more times that you'd expect under normal usage.
+The two we were sent are demo bikes, so have had the frames adjusted between the different modes many more times than you'd expect under normal usage.
 Apart from a tiny bit of flaked paint underneath the bolts (which doesn't show once the bolt is replaced), the only other sign of wear we could find was with the brake noodles.
 When taking the front wheel out of the Pinto, we noticed that the noodle had started to separate, thereby making it difficult for someone to remove it from the noodle holder when trying to open up the brake calipers.
 Chris did a quick test to make sure it’s not being caused by catching on the downtube, but this isn't the case, so we suspect this has been caused by the number of times the wheel has been removed and replaced during demonstrations.

 It’s worth thinking about sizing and what you’d be saving compared to buying individual bikes.
 With the Pinto, this has 14” wheels and is designed to replace a balance bike, plus a 12” and 14” wheel pedal bike.

-In reality most people go from a balance bike to a 14” wheeler – the Pinto gives you the benefit of being able to fit pedals to a smaller bike so your child can start pedalling earlier.
+In reality, most people go from a balance bike to a 14” wheeler – the Pinto gives you the benefit of being able to fit pedals to a smaller bike so your child can start pedalling earlier.
 The combined cost of a Frog balance bike and 14” wheel bike is £375.
 With Islabikes it’s £460.

 The larger Skøg is replacing a 14” and 16” wheel bike – Frog’s offerings come in at a combined total of £520 and Islabikes at £580.
 That's assuming your child doesn't use the balance bike mode.
 Obviously savings are greater if it means you don't have to buy a larger 14" wheel balance bike too.

 However…… there is a BUT with this.
 If you have two children close enough in age to both want to be using the bike at the same time, you’re going to struggle.
-You’ll miss the benefits of being able to pass down the balance bike to the younger child, because the older one is still using it in pedal mode.
+You’ll miss the benefits of being able to pass down the balance bike to the younger child because the older one is still using it in pedal mode.
 You may find yourself having to buy a second bike anyway.

 As the Pinto and Skøg are so new and will be getting used for longer timescales than a traditional kids bike, it is hard to know what’s going to happen to resale values on the second hand market.
 We were impressed that the 3 year warranty is “transferable” meaning that if you sell the bike on within the first 3 years (or buy one second hand) the warranty is valid for the new owner.

 The longer term resale values will depend on how robust the bikes prove to be.
-Both Frog Bikes and Islabikes have excellent resale values, and come with a 5 year frame and forks warranty.
+Both Frog Bikes and Islabikes have excellent resale values and come with a 5 year frame and forks warranty.
 These bikes have been around long enough to prove their durability and are now well known for generally lasting well beyond this.
 With Black Mountain the new UP:SCALE growing frame technology means there’s an added variable to consider.
-However, we have been very impressed with the way the company are taking on feedback, so in the unlikely event you did encounter any problems I'd recommend making immediate contact with them so they can sort things out.
+However, we have been very impressed with the way the company are taking on feedback, so in the unlikely event, you did encounter any problems I'd recommend making immediate contact with them so they can sort things out.

 It’s worth saying the frames look very robust and have been tested strenuously by adult riders, so they’re obviously aiming to make a bike that lasts a long time, but time will ultimately be the judge of this.